-Some believe you have to go far away from Athens and the Parthenon to find the true beauty and relaxation Greece has to offer, with some skipping the Athenian capital all together and flying to far off islands like Crete, Rhodes, Mykonos and Santorini.
-But the beauty and essence of Greek life is everywhere, including Athens and many nearby places on the mainland.
-And what’s also close to Athens and doable via a day trip is Greek island hopping!
+Some believe you have to travel far from Athens and the Parthenon to find the true beauty and relaxation Greece has to offer.
+But first time visitors to Greece shouldn’t skip the Athenian capital all together.
+The beauty and essence of Greek life is everywhere, including Athens and many nearby destinations on the mainland too.
+Near Athens and doable via day trip is Greek island hopping!

 On my recent trip to Athens I had the opportunity to set sail with Athens One Day Cruise out of the port of Piraeus, where our tour visited the beautiful islands of Hydra, Poros, and Aegina all in one day.
-As part of Greece hosting the 2014 edition of the world’s largest conference for travel bloggers, TBEX, there were 10 other bloggers aboard the ship, carrying travelers from around the world, with a large percentage from China and Russia.
-Here’s what to expect and a review of Athens One Day Cruise.
+As part of Greece hosting the world’s largest conference for travel bloggers, TBEX, there were 10 other bloggers aboard the ship, carrying travelers from around the world, with a large percentage from China and Russia.
+Here’s what to expect on Athens One Day Cruise.

-As we spent an hour in the mayors office, this only left our press group with 30 minutes to essentially just snap photos of Hydra.
+As we spent an hour in the mayors office, this only left our media group with 30 minutes to essentially just snap photos of Hydra.
 Had we been apart of the regular tour we would have enjoyed more time discovering Hydra’s beautiful courtyards and winding white washed alleys, with lovely seaside views.
-There’s lots of restaurants and cafes along the water to enjoy a nice meal and drinks, and some of the streets of the island reminded me of Mykonos’ beautiful main town.
+There are a lot of restaurants and cafes along the water to enjoy a nice meal and drinks, and some of the streets of the island reminded me of Mykonos’ beautiful main town.
 Hydra is definitely a worthwhile island to visit, even if you don’t make it into the mayors office for a chat.

 Since it’s just a day cruise, you won’t find any swimming pools, movie theaters, or on board massages, but there’s plenty of seating to enjoy drinks and food while sailing through pristine waters and picturesque islands.
 Between Hydra and Poros, a delicious buffet lunch was included for all passengers on the cruise, offering many Greek favorites like dolmades, feta and moussaka, along with a nice offering of fish, meat and vegetarian dishes.
-Almost everyone that was part of our press group enjoyed the food and the welcoming hospitality of the majority of the crew.
+Our group enjoyed the food and the welcoming hospitality of the majority of the crew.

 After the Temple of Aphaia we visited one of the largest Greek Byzantine churches in the world, the Church of Saint Nectarios (Agios Nektarios).
 Saint Nectarios lived from 1826-1920 and was said to be a miracle worker who could heal sick people.
 In 1961 he was proclaimed a saint by the head of the Orthodox church in Istanbul (still Constantinople to Greeks).
 The mausoleum of Saint Nectarios is within the gigantic church, which is still not fully completed, though 14 nuns currently take residence there.
 After visiting this amazing church, I purchased some pistachios from a friendly older man from the back of his van.
 They were probably the best pistachios I’ve eaten in my life, so fresh they melted in my mouth.